XXJones21/Vibes/current-status.md

 # Current Status

+## December 8, 2023
+- Completed migration of MusicService to PulsarSymphony module structure
+- Successfully moved and updated core types in MusicKitWrappers.swift
+- Started updating app views to use new PulsarSymphony module
+- Fixed namespace issues in core service files

+### In Progress
+- Updating app views to use PulsarSymphony (ContentView.swift updated)
+- Resolving linter errors related to module imports
+- Need to complete view updates for Gallery, Authorization, and other views

+### Next Steps
+- Complete view updates to use PulsarSymphony
+- Resolve remaining linter errors
+- Test integration with updated module structure

 ## Welcome Animation
 - Improved particle system with standardized bounds (±12.5 units)
 - Optimized animation phases for more natural transitions